Floor Heating FAQ's

 Electric heating of an entire home is very well possible and often done.
 The big advantage with Speedheat is that you can control the temperature in each room individually with multi-function programmable and smart thermostats.
 This helps reduce energy consumption, especially in rooms that are not being used.
 You never have to worry about forgetting your heating on when leaving home.

 Energy consumption depends on each individual’s comfort needs.
 However, 1kW of floor heating will be more efficient and cheaper to run than a 1 kW conventional heater, due to thermostat control and the even spread of the heating over the floor surface.
 You can save up to 50% on running costs by installing proper flooring insulation and the correct use of programmable controllers.
+See our running cost calculations below in the next question.

 Please keep in mind when comparing costs: floor heating is not the only contributor to a higher electricity bill in winter.
 In winter geyser duty cycles are longer, lights are on longer, stoves and ovens are used more compared to summer braais and salads.

 Speedheat supplies various types of insulation which can be retrofitted on top of your existing floor.
 The type of insulation depends on the available build-up height.
+READ MORE ON ENERGY SAVING FACTS YOU SHOULD KNOW ABOUT FLOOR HEATING.

 2000 W / 1000 = 2kW.